Sunday, June 30, 2019

 Tuesday, June 25, 2019

-A Young Girl in the Great Depression: Life on an Illinois Farm
+A Young Girl in the Great Depression: Life on an Illinois Farm in the Early 1930s

 "What is especially notable about this diary, written by one so young, is how outwardly directed and objective it is.
 While her own activities are recorded, they receive little more attention than those of her siblings and parents, with nearly equal additional attention given to the activities of a host of relatives and neighbors.
 The result is an account of an extended family, and its surrounding community, which is unusually comprehensive.